Donaldson-Thomas invariants of length 2 flops: Introduction

+where the right-hand-side is the partition function of the quiver with potentials associated to $M$.
+Our quiver $Q$ is not of cluster type, as each arrow is a loop or part of a 2-cycle, so the mutation theory of Keller--Yang does not apply.
+Instead, we will deduce an analogous result for the tilting functors.

-In the setting were the base of the flop is an affine variety $Y_\con = \Spec R$, we show that potentials are preserved by \emph{$R$-linear standard equivalences} that satisfy a homological condition: if $F\colon \D^b(\Coh Y) \to \D^b(\Coh Y)$ is an equivalence that lifts to an $R$-linear DG-enhancement, there is an induced $R$-linear action
+Working over the commutative base ring $R$ we consider \emph{$R$-linear standard equivalences} that satisfy a homological condition: if $F\colon \D^b(\mod A) \to \D^b(\mod A)$ is an equivalence that lifts to an $R$-linear enhancement, there is an induced $R$-linear action